GISMentors/osgeo-101/organisation/board.rst

 Board of directors
 ------------------
-OSGeo executive body is call the `Board of Directors <https://www.osgeo.org/about/board/>`_.
+OSGeo executive body is called the `Board of Directors <https://www.osgeo.org/about/board/>`_.

 The Board has 9 members, they are elected every 2 years, always half of it.

-Members of the Board are spread around the world
+Members of the Board are spread around the world.

-As for now (summer 2019), the members of the Board are
+As for now (summer 2019), the members of the Board are:

 * `Helena Mitasova <https://www.osgeo.org/member/helena-mitasova/>`_ (Raleigh, North Carolina, USA)
 * `Jeff McKenna <https://www.osgeo.org/member/jeff-mckenna/>`_ (Lunenburg, Canada)